 If you were to roll out your sleeping bag and laying directly on the ground, you would quickly get cold due to conductive heat loss between your warm body and the cold ground.
 The compressed down would fail to create an insulative layer between the two.
 By selecting an appropriately insulated sleeping pad, you’ll stay warm throughout the night, and wake up prepared for the trail.
 This process is what makes a sleeping pad so important.

 R-value can be very informative while building your sleep system for a specific adventure.
 Let’s say you’re going into the High Sierra in September.
 You’ll be expecting brisk nights, but there’s real potential for frigid ones too.
 Do you bring the giant 0F winter sleeping bag to be safe or your three-season bag and risk a few cold nights?
-Most people will make a decision based on bag warmth alone, but by factoring in pad warmth, you suddenly have more options.
+Most people will make a decision based on sleeping bag warmth alone, but by factoring in sleeping pad warmth, you suddenly have more options.
 For instance, on a NeoAir® XLite® (R-value:4.2, Weight: 12 oz.), you should get the comfort your bag is rated for.
 However, jump up to NeoAir® XTherm™; (R-value: 6.9, Weight: 15 oz.) and you could get by on those coldest nights with a greater comfort margin for only an extra 3 ounces – which is much lighter than hauling that heavy winter bag.

 There are many variables that affect your sleep system’s warmth, but R-value is a crucial piece to the puzzle.
 That’s what intentional gear selection is all about.
 Selecting the proper sleeping pad will make a big difference in the way you sleep on your next adventure.